jamedeus/plant-tracker/README.md

 To serve static files from a CDN like cloudfront uncomment the `STATIC_HOST` env var in docker-compose.yaml and add your CDN URL.
 When this env var is not set static files will be served by django using whitenoise.

 By default user-uploaded photos will be stored locally in `backend/data/images/` (created automatically when server starts).
 To store photos in AWS S3 instead uncomment the 4 env vars in docker-compose.yaml and add your S3 access tokens, bucket name, and region.
+The default S3 bucket settings should work fine, including blocking public access (django will add querystring parameters to the URL which grant the user permission for 2 hours).

 Once your docker compose is set up start the app:
 ```